2019 IRE Award winners and finalists

 Judges’ comments: This entry took sports reporting to another level by examining the financial records to prove that accountability and oversight were lacking.
 The reporter did a good job chipping away at the story and connecting all of the pieces to achieve measurable results.

-- “Bottle of Lies: The Inside Story of the Generic Drug Book,” by Katherine Eban
+- “Bottle of Lies: The Inside Story of the Generic Drug Boom,” by Katherine Eban

 Judges’ comments: Eban goes beyond her previous book, “Dangerous Doses: A True Story of Cops, Counterfeiters, and the Contamination of America’s Drug Supply” to uncover the world-wide scandal surrounding the manufacture and marketing of generic pharmaceuticals.
 Generics, usually less expensive for consumers than brand-name pharmaceuticals, account for about 90 percent of sales in the USA.
 Eban demonstrates that numerous generics are adulterated with unsanitary material, fail to function in patients as advertised, and sometimes are partially implicated in premature death.
 The U.S. Food and Drug Administration is sometimes part of the scandal, rather than an effective watchdog.
 During her multi-continent reporting, Eban benefitted from cooperation provided by the Global Investigative Journalism Network and the International Consortium of Investigative Journalists.